brycewray/hugo-site/content/posts/2022/06/using-icloud-mail-custom-domain-following-up/index.md

 This causes one notable bit of collateral damage: a go-mainly-local approach isn't compatible with my continued use of [MailMate](https://freron.com), which is IMAP-only and --- according to multiple statements over the years from its developer --- will stay that way.
 Consequently, from here, I'll likely be using Apple Mail on the Mac, since it works pretty seamlessly with both IMAP-based email and locally archived email.

 After several days of use, I can report that the transferred domain works perfectly fine under iCloud Mail.
-Accordingly, I **probably** can drop FastMail when that subscription ends later this year.[^probably] I do plan to keep the latter live, for now, just in case.
-Besides, [FastMail doesn't refund payments for the unused remainder of a dropped subscription](https://www.fastmail.help/hc/en-us/articles/1500000277342-Canceling-accounts-and-deleting-users), so I have no financial incentive to kill the sub before the actual expiration date.[^annual]
+Accordingly, I **probably** can drop Fastmail when that subscription ends later this year.[^probably] I do plan to keep the latter live, for now, just in case.
+Besides, [Fastmail doesn't refund payments for the unused remainder of a dropped subscription](https://www.fastmail.help/hc/en-us/articles/1500000277342-Canceling-accounts-and-deleting-users), so I have no financial incentive to kill the sub before the actual expiration date.[^annual]

 [^probably]: I say "probably" because, well, there's always a chance something will make me want to back off from the iCloud Mail implementation, although *so far* I haven't seen any reasons (other than my surprise at and distaste for iCloud Mail's slowness during mass-move operations) to do so.
 Still, again quoting my earlier post: ". . . you can always reverse the process if necessary.
 It's tedious, but you can do it."

-[^annual]: I'd paid for a year in advance to get a discount, as I've done annually since choosing FastMail in late 2017.
+[^annual]: I'd paid for a year in advance to get a discount, as I've done annually since choosing Fastmail in late 2017.

 So that's how it's gone for me.
 The bottom line comes down to these points: